Inside Telegram’s ambitious $1.2B ICO to create the next Ethereum

 We have even more information about messaging app Telegram’s plans for cashing in on its popularity within the crypto community with the massive ICO for its proposed Telegram Open Network (TON) project (that we first reported), after obtaining the whitepaper and investor prospectuses in full.

 From the documents, it is clear that Telegram isn’t content with sitting on a platform like Ethereum for its token sale and services, as most ICOs are.
-Instead, it wants to create a platform of its own to rival Ethereum to hosting a new wave of decentralized services and internet that is tipped to emerge thanks to the blockchain.
+Instead, it wants to create a platform of its own to rival Ethereum for hosting a new wave of decentralized services and internet experiences tipped to emerge thanks to the blockchain.

 Telegram’s ICO will be a record if all goes according to plan, but that’s only the start.